noopur-zambare/AI-For-Healthcare/README.md

 # AI-For-Healthcare
+### Proposed a framework for harnessing ML to create Wearable Medical Technology

 AI has emerged as a revolutionary force in healthcare, revolutionising the business in a variety of ways.
 Its incorporation into numerous aspects of healthcare has the potential to improve patient outcomes, streamline operations, and increase overall care quality.